-- Develop lab-level, appropriate metrics for ship impact (begin May 2021) - Date: Begin May 2021 - Responsibility: PMEL Associate Director for Vessel Operations - Work with OAR and NOAA effort for ship impact metrics - Date: Initiated by HQ January 2021 - Responsibility: PMEL Associate Director for Vessel Operations - Consider developing one or more metrics for non-ship-related impacts to be used in AOP and related processes - Begin preparing May 2021; discuss at leadership retreat - Responsibility: Jamie Shambaugh
+- Develop lab-level, appropriate metrics for ship impact (begin May 2021) - Date: PMEL action Completed.
+In May 2021 PMELbegan working with GOMO and OMAO to assess these needs.
+It has been determined that metrics must be at line office or NOAA level.
+PMEL will contribute SM expertise.

+- Responsibility: PMEL Associate Director for Vessel Operations - Work with OAR and NOAA effort for ship impact metrics - Date: PMEL action completed.
+OMAO workgroup was initiated by HQ and has charged to the workgroup they have been charged to deal with the metrics determination - Responsibility: PMEL Associate Director for Vessel Operations - Consider developing one or more metrics for non-ship-related impacts to be used in AOP and related processes - Date: Ongoing The new deputy director, joining PMEL in July 2022, will be assessing AOP and working with the PIs and director to develop new measures and metrics in FY2023 that help capture PMEL impact. - Responsibility: PMEL leadership